microsoft/tilecode/manual.md

 ## Load Screen

-The TileCode load screen lets you select one of eight games to program and play (slots colored blue already have game assets):
+The TileCode load screen lets you select one of eight games to program and play with (slots colored blue already have game assets):

 ![load screen](pics/loadScreen.gif)